 This stock is the focus of a large whalewatching industry in its wintering grounds (Hawaii) and a growing whalewatching industry in its summering grounds (Alaska).
 Regulations concerning minimum distance to keep from whales and how to operate vessels when in the vicinity of whales have been developed for Hawaii waters in an attempt to minimize the impact of whalewatching.
-Similar, although more general, marine mammal viewing guidelines have also been developed for Alaska waters.
-The growth of the industry, however, is a concern as preferred habitats may be abandoned if disturbance levels are too high.
+In 2001, NMFS issued regulations to prohibit most approaches to humpback whales in Alaska within 100 yards (91.4m; (66 FR 29502; May 31, 2001)).
+The growth of the whalewatching industry, however, is a concern as preferred habitats may be abandoned if disturbance levels are too high.

-Noise pollution from the Acoustic Thermometry of Ocean Climate (ATOC) program, the U.S. Navy's Low Frequency Active (LFA) sonar program, and other anthropogenic sources (i.e., shipping and whalewatching) in Hawaii waters is another concern for this stock.
+Noise from the Acoustic Thermometry of Ocean Climate (ATOC) program, the U.S. Navy's Low Frequency Active (LFA) sonar program, and other anthropogenic sources (i.e., shipping and whalewatching) in Hawaii waters is another concern for this stock.
 Results from experiments in 1996 off Hawaii indicated only subtle responses of humpback whales to ATOC-like transmissions (Frankel and Clark 1998).
+Frankel and Clark (2002) indicated that there were also slight shifts in humpback whale distribution in response to ATOC.
 Efforts are underway to evaluate the relative contribution of noise (e.g., experiments with LFA sound sources) to Hawaii's marine environment, although reports summarizing the results of recent research are not available.